jenniferarias414/globalpartners-business-analysis/architecture/architecture-overview.md

 - Workflow history
 - Repair and resume from a failed node

-Glue Workflow is not required for every AWS pipeline.
-It is a good fit here because it keeps the related Glue processing components together without adding a separate orchestration service.
+Glue Workflow is a good fit here because it keeps the related Glue processing components together without adding a separate orchestration service.

 ## Source Setup